horizontalsystems/blockchain-crypto-guides/fundamentals/2-wallets-basics.md

 >
 >**User get full control as well as full responsibility when dealing with crypto assets on the wallet.**

 This is the only type of wallet we recommend for safe storage.
-In the later sections we are going to look deeper into the differences between various non-custodial wallets and risks associated with them.
+In later sections we are going to look deeper into the differences between various non-custodial wallets and risks associated with them.

 ### 2) Custodial Wallets